tillitis/tkey-testapps/README.md

   [tkey-random-generator](https://github.com/tillitis/tkey-random-generator)
   for something more polished.
 - `blink`: A minimalistic example in assembly.
 - `nx`: Test program for the execution monitor.
+Should blink green then immediately do a hardware trap and blink red forever.
 - `timer`: Example/test app on how to use the hardware timer.
+Feed it with data with `runtimer`.
 - `touch`: Example/test app for the touch sensor.
 Cycles between colours when touching.